Pricing a freelance web development job using OmniPlan

 The key thing for me is the fact that it uses an outline view for building up your project.
 Just like OmniOutliner, you can happily drill down deeper and deeper into each “node” in the outline.
 Each node has a number of attributes, the key one being “Effort”.
 The amount of effort assigned to each node then translates into a bar on a Gantt chart, and also an addition to the project cost, once you’ve told OmniPlan who’s working on that node, and how much they cost per hour.

-Over the couple of years I’ve been doing this, I’ve developed a standard “web development” template that stubs out most of the tasks I carry out during a project.
+Over the many years I’ve been doing this, I’ve developed a standard software development template that stubs out most of the tasks I carry out during a project.
 Just like any good outliner, the nesting facility means that I can group the project into discrete blocks, which is great for being able to produce a “top line” summary of what each area of the project will cost.

 Where do all these top line numbers come from?
 Let’s expand out all the items in Core Development outline: